-Can EU citizens apply for Residencies?
+Can EEA Nationals (EU/EEA and Swiss citizens) apply for Residencies?

-Can non-EU citizens apply for Residencies?
+Can non-EEA citizens apply for Residencies?

 Does it matter if I did not do an internship?

 The importance of completing an internship prior to applying for a Residency varies between individual programmes.
 Some programmes place more value on experience gained in clinical veterinary practice.
 Please check with the requirements of the programme of interest.

 How can I arrange an English language test?

 What happens if my referee does not provide their letter of support by the deadline?

 This will impact on your application.
 You should request a letter from your referees as soon as you have decided to apply and either attach them to your application or their contact details entered, which will automatically send an email to your referees requesting them to submit a reference.